Spinal Cord Monitoring

 • lower extremity usually involves stimulation of posterior tibial nerve behind ankle

-• upper extremity usually involve stimulation of ulnar nerve
+• upper extremity usually involves stimulation of ulnar nerve

 • signal recording